conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

             raise ConanInvalidConfiguration(f"Invalid gcc version '{self.settings_target.compiler.version}'. "
                                             "Only 13.X versions are supported for the compiler.")

-As you can see, we do some verifications to check that the architectures and os where the resulting binary will run are valid and also to check that the compiler name and version corresponds to the expected one in the package for the ``host`` context.
+As you can see, several verifications are made to ensure the validity of the operating system and architectures for the resulting binaries' execution environment.
+Additionally, it verifies that the compiler's name and version align with the expectations for the ``host`` context.